A limb amputation might be the only way to cure primary bone cancer for some people.

 Amputation means removing a part of the body completely.
 Usually, the surgeon removes part of an arm or leg rather than the whole limb.

-Sometimes amputation is extremely major surgery and involves removing a leg and its hip, or an arm and its shoulder.
+Sometimes amputation is extremely major surgery and involves removing a leg and its hip joint and pelvis, or an arm and its shoulder.
 These operations are called hindquarter or forequarter operations.
 A surgeon will only do this if there is no other option to clear the cancer.

 It can be devastating news to be told that you must lose an arm or leg.
 But this might be the only way to try to cure your cancer.